 Filial Responsibility Laws and Medicaid

 There is, however, a potential wrinkle to be aware of.
 Medicaid estate recovery laws allow nursing homes and long-term care providers to seek reimbursement for long-term care costs from the deceased person’s estate.
-Specifically, if your parents transferred assets to a trust then your state’s Medicaid program may be able to recover funds from the trust.
+This can include the recovery of funds from a recipient’s home, bank accounts and other assets.
+And, if your parents transferred assets to a trust, then your state’s Medicaid program may be also able to recover funds from the trust.